sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/09 - The Badge Seller/02 - On The Horizon.md

 Alex nodded.
 "I didn't realise just how much i was missing being able the feel the textures of everything.
 Feeling the temperature, the wind - Not that there's much of anything *here*...
 But especially the food."
 She chuckled.
 "That said, since it is a badge, I guess I should ask... what would happen if I took it off?"

+"At this stage, you would return to your 'inbetween' state, following the rules and laws of your universe.
+But, thankfully, that would be that.
+Still not ideal, but by wearing it at all, you've fixed many of the remaining issues with multiversal travel."